adrian-mezei/angular-nest-template/backend/README.md

 ## Description

 This project is a template for any application that uses [Nest](https://github.com/nestjs/nest) as a backend Node.js framework.
-This project was generated with [Nest CLI](https://docs.nestjs.com/cli/overview) version 7.5.3.
+This project was generated with [Nest CLI](https://docs.nestjs.com/cli/overview).

 ## Dependency installation